 At the end, take a look at your competitors and learn from them.
 It’s hard to find 100% original idea on the internet these days anyway, so borrowing from someone else isn’t a bad thing.
 There’s always a different way to write about something, or a different opinion about certain topic.
 There have been thousands blog posts like this one you are reading now, but I have my own opinion and ideas so why not share them.

 Let the people know!

 Now that you have your blog post and you are proud of it, it’s time to share it with the world.
 First of all, the technical part.
 Make sure your content is SEO-friendly.
 This doesn’t mean you should list keywords and mention them a lot throughout the content!
-If you’re using WordPress, there’s a lot of great SEO plugins that will help you, like All In One SEO or Yoast.
+If you’re using WordPress, there’s a lot of great SEO plugins that will help you, with the most popular being All In One SEO and Yoast.

 Share your new blog post on all your social media profiles, and not only on the day of publishing but also a few times after that.
 There are several ways to do this.
 The easiest one is to just copy and paste the link on social media.
 Don’t forget to add some text in link description, and make it catchy.

 Always use hashtags with your keywords or blog topic.
 They help people find the content they are interested in.
 Hashtags are more popular on Twitter and Instagram but they are in use on Facebook as well – and they can’t harm.

 Create graphics for sharing your article on social media.
 This allows you to post the same article a few times but in a different way.
 First you share a direct link with text.
 Then, a few days later, you share a graphic with the blog title, or a quote from the post, and with a link in the image caption.
 Images on social media get more attention and more shares than other types of posts, so it’s definitely worth to try it.
 You don’t have to be a graphic expert to create beautiful images for social media – we recommend using tools like Pablo by Buffer, or Canva, to create trendy social images fast and easy.